Tuplanolla/contents/README.md

 #### General

-The special command `help`, also available as a flag and abbreviated as `h`, prints a short usage reference, which also appears when Indefinix is invoked without any arguments.

-The special command `version`, also available as a flag and abbreviated as `v`, prints a short summary, including version information.

 The command `infer (string)` looks for a command that's similar to the given `(string)`, which is also invoked when an invalid command is given.

 #### Special Cases